RiiConnect24/Wii-Guide/_pages/en_US/priiloader.md

 {: .notice--warning}

 #### What you need
-* An SD card or USB drive
+* An SD card
 * [Priiloader](/assets/files/Priiloader_v0_8_2.zip)

+Unfortunately, Priiloader is not able to read the hacks list from USB Drives.
+It can only load them from an SD Card.
+{: .notice--warning}

 #### Instructions
 ##### Section I - Downloading/Installing